-In carrying out this procedure, Crawley u3a will ensure the following:
+In carrying out this procedure, Belper & District U3A will ensure the following:

-- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - Crawley u3a will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - Crawley u3a will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, if necessary.
-All requests for support will go via the National Office. - Confidentiality will be always maintained.
-For more serious issues Crawleyu3a will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
+- Every action will be documented. - Disciplinary matters (including the appeals procedure) will be dealt with quickly and fairly. - Belper & District U3A will strive to de-escalate any situation and to settle the issue without having to resort to formal disciplinary action. - Belper & District U3A will seek additional support from Trust staff, the Regional Trustee and Trust volunteers, as required.
+All requests for support will go via the National Office. - Confidentiality will be maintained at all times. - For more serious issues Belper & District U3A will liaise with the Third Age Trust to seek advice and guidance about procedural issues.
 Sharing of information with the Trust will not constitute a breach of confidentiality due to the affiliation with the Trust.
-Members involved in the disciplinary procedure will be informed of the Trust's involvement. - Decisions will be based on facts and evidence.
+Members involved in the disciplinary procedure will be informed of the Trust's involvement. - If the Executive Committee is unable to form a panel Belper & District u3a may contact the Third Age Trust for support.
+This may include liaising with the Regional Trustee and/or Trust volunteers supporting the u3a to deal with the issue.
+This will not constitute a data breach due to the U3A's membership of and affiliation with the Trust. - If necessary, meetings may be held via Zoom. - Decisions will be based on facts and evidence.

-The disciplinary procedure will be implemented once all steps that have been taken to resolve matters informally have been unsuccessful and/or where a matter is deemed by the u3a committee to be so serious that the only relevant course of action is to follow the disciplinary procedure.
+The disciplinary procedure will be implemented once all steps that have been taken to resolve matters informally have been unsuccessful and/or where a matter is deemed by the U3A committee to be so serious that the only relevant course of action is to follow the disciplinary procedure.